 - Both: Annual professional maintenance recommended for longevity and efficiency.

-For tips on maximizing your system’s longevity, see our wine cooling unit lifespan article.
-If you’re concerned about system performance, read our tips on preventing wine cooling unit overheating.
+For longevity tips, see our wine cooling unit lifespan article.
+If you’re concerned about overheating, check our advice on preventing wine cooling unit overheating.

-If energy efficiency and savings are a priority, explore our energy-efficient wine cooling guide.
+If energy efficiency is a priority, our energy-efficient wine cooling guide can help you save on costs.

 Choosing the Best Wine Cooling System Type for Your Cellar